apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

 The current server implementation runs on an IPC Socket(Unix Domain Socket).
 This server implements an iterative server style.
 The implementation runs on a dedicated ``TSThread`` and as their style express, this performs blocking calls to all the registered handlers.
-Configuration for this particular server style can be found in the admin section :ref:`admnin-jsonrpc-configuration`.
+Configuration for this particular server style can be found in the admin section :ref:`admin-jsonrpc-configuration`.

 Using the JSONRPC mechanism